digital-asset/canton/UNRELEASED.md

 - PruneRequest message (prune_up_to): with int64
 - Reassignment, TransactionTree, Transaction and Completion (offset, deduplication_offset) message: with int64
 - Commands message (deduplication_offset): with int64
+- GetActiveContractsRequest message (active_at_offset): with int64 (non-negative offset expected)
+  - If zero, the empty set will be returned
+  - Note that previously if this field was not set the current ledger end was implicitly derived.
+This is no longer possible.
+- GetActiveContractsResponse message: removed the offset field
+- GetUpdatesRequest message,
+  - begin_exclusive: with int64 (non-negative offset expected)
+  - end_inclusive: with optional int64
+    - If specified, it must be a valid absolute offset (positive integer).
+    - If not set, the stream will not terminate.

 ## Until 2024-09-16 (Exclusive)